Abdoul84/planet_exploration_algorithm/README.md

 ## Findings

 Through this approach, the SVC model, enhanced by TensorFlow's deep learning capabilities, was optimized to classify exoplanet candidates effectively.
-The use of GridSearchCV allowed fine-tuning of hyperparameters, significantly improving the model's performance.
-This methodology can be applied to similar classification tasks in astrophysics or other domains requiring robust machine learning solutions.
+Using GridSearchCV allowed fine-tuning of hyperparameters, significantly improving the model's performance.
+This methodology can be applied to similar classification tasks in astrophysics or other domains requiring robust machine-learning solutions.